AthArvA-188/AthArvA-188/README.md

-- 👋 Hi, I’m @AthArvA-188
+- Hi, I’m @AthArvA-188
-- 👀 I’m interested in coding and learning programming languages
+- USC Trojan
-- 🌱 I’m currently learning python and java language
+- Experience in Java and Python
-- 💞️ I’m looking to collaborate on mini projects
+- I’m looking for internships
-- 📫 How to reach me - batharva191@gmail.com
+- How to reach me - batharva191@gmail.com

 <!---
 AthArvA-188/AthArvA-188 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.